Published: 7 January 2021

 A healthy dose of quality tuition

-At Sunderland, you’ll be taught by internationally-acclaimed academics in some of the UK’s most groundbreaking facilities, gaining unique insights into some of the health needs of our population.
+At Sunderland, you’ll be taught by renowed academics in some of the UK’s most groundbreaking facilities, gaining unique insights into some of the health needs of our population.
 You’ll study in some of the best-performing Trusts in England and receive the right balance of personal and professional teaching methods.
+The North East region was ranked number 1 in the UK in 17 of 18 indicators in the 2019 Annual National Training Survey published by the General Medical Council by Junior doctors training in hospitals, GP practices and other healthcare settings.

 We have an outstanding reputation for delivering a comprehensive range of health-related courses.
 You will study alongside pharmacists, nurses, paramedics, and biomedical, sport and physiological scientists, offering opportunities for inter-disciplinary working.